feroldi/ricing/chapter1/item1.md

 ## Item1: Directory structure

-_Abstract_: This item covers the structure of a regular unix-like system.
+_This item covers the structure of a regular unix-like system._

 Commonly, programs which can be customized will have a configuration file placed somewhere on the system.
 There are